By Catherine Diggs

 - Collaborations on upcoming track releases with Delano Smith and Ron Trent.

-It is needless to say that this year has been quite an adventure.
-From COVID-19, nationwide protests waged against injustice, forest fires in the West, floods in the South, and the list goes on.
+It is needless to say that the past couple of years have been quite an adventure.
+From the COVID-19 global pandemic, to nationwide protests waged against injustice, to numerous natural disasters and manifestations of the mounting climate crisis, to a major presidential election, the struggle to protect basic human rights worldwide is an ongoing one.
 As a COVID-19 survivor, Sundiata has pursued his relentless journey as a cultural leader and artist.
 He has continued to spread Love and Hope to the people of the world.

 “Facts are facts.
 The truth is the truth.
-And this year, we have experienced a real war between truth and falsehood.
-But for me, I see it as a blessing to be in this point in history to witness all the changes taking place in the universe”.
+And in the past two years, we have been experiencing a real war between Truth and Falsehood.
+Between Justice and Injustice.
+But for me, I see it as a blessing to be in this point in history to witness all the changes taking place in the universe.”

 Let us now go back in time to get a better picture of how influential Sundiata’s artistic work has been and of how he has gotten to this present creative point.